If Jesus Rose from the Dead, then (#25) We Will Also Rise

 Why is it considered incredible among you people if God does raise the dead?
 Acts 26:8

-There was a time when the great Charles Spurgeon was convicted, after a survey of the Apostle’s preaching, that the central theme of their teaching had been the resurrection of the dead and yet his preaching had not.
+There was a time when the great Charles Spurgeon was convicted, after a survey of the Apostle’s preaching, that the central theme of their teaching had been the resurrection of the dead.
+Yet his preaching had not emphasized that.

 Why was the resurrection of the dead so central to their teaching?
 Because it is the heart of everything.
 If Jesus rose from the dead, then everything He said was true.
 If Jesus rose from the dead then our sins are forgiven.
 If Jesus rose from the dead, then death is defeated and we will rise as Jesus did.
 The resurrection is the counter blow to the curse of the fall.